codingsoo/social-engineering-defense/README.md

 Let me know your information.
 ```
 #### 2. Suggestion
-If there is a ‘you’ in front of the modal verb, we detect it as command.
+If there is a ‘you’ in front of the modal verb, we detect it as a command.
 ```
 You should send me your address.
 You must call him.
 ```
 #### 3. DesireExpression
-If the verb is included in desire verb, we detect it as command.
+If the verb is included in desire verb, we detect it as a command.
 ```
 I hope you will give me the money.
 I want you to do these things.
 ```
 #### 4. Question
-If there are ‘SQ’ tag or ‘SBARQ’ tag in parse result, we detect is as question.
+If there are ‘SQ’ tag or ‘SBARQ’ tag in parse result, we detect it as a question.
-You can see the details in [sentence type identification folder](https://github.com/zerobugplz/social-engineering-defense/tree/master/sentence_type_identification).
+You can see the details in the [sentence type identification folder](https://github.com/zerobugplz/social-engineering-defense/tree/master/sentence_type_identification).

 ### Check Malicious with Blacklist

-We use blacklist for checking whether it's scam or not.
+We use blacklist which is made of TF-IDF for checking whether it's a scam or not.
 ```
 transport money
 ship money
 send money
 notify we
 ```
-You can see the detail in [check phishing with command folder](https://github.com/zerobugplz/social-engineering-defense/blob/master/check_phishing_with_command)
+You can see the details in the [check phishing with command folder](https://github.com/zerobugplz/social-engineering-defense/blob/master/check_phishing_with_command)

 ### Check Malicious with Question Answering System(Paralex)

 We use [paralex](http://knowitall.cs.washington.edu/paralex/) system for this step.
-Please download our [file](https://drive.google.com/file/d/1XYXagUwkcKcFUU6Kljvh6zJAVSnHnM0t/view?usp=drive_web).
+It is basically Question Answering System, but we changed the database to use it as question scam detector.
+Please download our [modified paralex file](https://drive.google.com/file/d/1XYXagUwkcKcFUU6Kljvh6zJAVSnHnM0t/view?usp=drive_web).

 ```
 unzip paralex-evaluation-test.zip